mozartMiBciBA/Data-Driven-Science-and-Engineering-ML-DySystems-and-Ctrl/README.md

 Descripción: This video describes how the singular value decomposition (SVD) is related to unitary transformations, with Python code.

+4.- CH01_SEC04_1_Linear.ipynb

+Datos: No requeridos

+Descripción: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python

 8.- ch01_sec05_2_ovariancancer.py

 15 Nov 2022